CDS Hooks Integration and Implementation – Summary

 The hooks, that CDS hooks refer to, are defined in EHR that is willing to implement these integration points.
 The CDS service provider merely offers some services to the EHR systems, which are then configured by the EHR to invoke those services on those hooks, thus, returning the relevant cards to the EHR.
 Therefore, this separation of concern must be known before diving into details of the document.
 CDS service providers and EHRs must work together to get the best out of this technology.

 In conforming to the draft of the specification, we will have to deviate only in one particular place.
 The only difference in the request for CDS hooks as compared to the documentation (https://cds-hooks.org/specification/1.0/#http-request_1) will be that we will be sending Azure API gateway authentication token (OCP-Apim-Subscription-Key) instead of OAuth 2.0 token in the request payload and then in the hook implementation we will pull FHIR resources via Azure API gateway.
 This can be tweaked if someone wants to generalize the implementation for other EHR systems.

-We are assuming that the EHR is our own HAPI’s server deployed on Azure since it is the entity which would be consuming the services from our custom CDS service provider.
+We are assuming that the EHR is our own HAPI’s server deployed on Azure since it is the entity that would be consuming the services from our custom CDS service provider.
 Therefore, any references to EHR succeeding this sentence refer to our own HAPI’s server.

 CDS Hook Validation of EHR Request